 Parents: Pekingese x Maltese mix

-Not exactly well-known, Peke-a-tese is short, stout and furry.
-With their round face dotted with round eyes and topped with hanging ears, they are truly adorable.
+Not exactly well-known, the Peke-a-tese is short, stout and furry.
+With their round face dotted with the adorable round eyes and topped with hanging ears, they are truly adorable.
 But what makes them unique is an amazing life-span of 16 years.

 Born of a Maltese and Pekingese parent, a Peke-a-tese is independent and assertive, thus not nearly as obedient.
 However, proper training and timely socialization can make all the difference.
 This cross-breed appreciates clear instructions.